 My Faux Assuit activewear collection is made from stretch jersey with my exclusive foil print.
 My intention in making this fabric is not to replace authentic Assuit, nor make it obsolete.
 Rather, it is to make comfortable, wearable clothing that can be paired with an authentic Assuit shawl.
 I also hope it will preserve the integrity of real Assuit by eliminating the need to cut the handmade textile for costuming needs.

-Read more about my designs process at Assuit: A Labor of Love
+Read more about my design process at Assuit: A Labor of Love

 As my Faux Assuit continues to be well received and potentially exposes this textile to new audiences around the world, I have been inspired to use my platform to spotlight artisanal Assuit makers and give back to my sources of inspiration.
 My wish to find a viable organization that supports artisans of origin was a bit like searching for a needle in a haystack.
 In the midst of my hunt, I had the blessing of befriending Lei Traysi, the founder of Absolute Assuit on Facebook.
 Absolute Assuit sells gorgeous handmade pieces which directly supports the makers.